AdamDawi/Popcorn-Picks/CONTRIBUTING.md

 API_KEY="your_api_key_here"
 ```
 - **google-services.json:**
+1. **Create a Firebase Project:**
+   Go to the [Firebase Console](https://console.firebase.google.com/), and either create a new project or use an existing one.
+2. **Add Firebase to Your Android Project:**
+   In the Firebase Console, click on your project and then navigate to **Project Settings > General**.
+   Under **Your apps**, click on the Android icon to add an Android app to your Firebase project.
+3. **Download the `google-services.json` File:**
+   After registering your app with Firebase, you’ll be able to download the `google-services.json` file.
-  Download your `google-services.json` file from Firebase and place it in the `app/` directory.
+   Download this file and place it in the `app/` directory of the project.
 This file is only required to run the project locally.
-Google Services are used only for Firebase Test Lab, which runs automatically during push and pull requests using my Firebase project.
+>Note: Firebase services are used for running instrumentation tests in Firebase Test Lab, which is triggered automatically during push and pull requests using my Firebase project.

 ### 4. Create a New Branch
 Before you start working on a new feature or bug fix, create a new branch for your changes.
 This helps keep the repository organized.